Which single or multi-effects pedals should I choose for my electric violin?

 3Dvarius created Electric Violin & Viola Presets and integrated them in Hotone Ampero multi effects pedal.
 You can now get one effects pedal already configured for your electric violin or viola.
 You just have to plug and play!

-The difference between single and multi-effects pedals
+The difference between single pedals and multi-effects processors

-Both elements are usually designed for electric guitars (and not for electric violins, which will require some adjustments) Multi-effects and single-effects pedals have the same goal: transform the sound of an instrument by applying effects.
+Both elements are usually designed for electric guitars (and not for electric violins, which will require some adjustments) Multi-effects processors and single-effects pedals have the same goal: transform the sound of an instrument by applying effects.
 But they will have more or less different characteristics.

 We have listed the most common effects used by electric violinists.

-Multi-effects pedals / Multi-effects processor
+Multi-effects processor

-multi effects processor
+multi effects processor Ampero

 Generally, some effect chains are already saved into the multi-effects processor.
 Unfortunately, these effects are rather designed for electric guitars.
 And they are not really compatible with electric violins.
 Because electric violins have different frequencies.
 As a result, some effects are difficult to exploit.
 It is necessary to rework them in order to get a great sound.